claudijo/websocket-connection-stream/README.md

 Error handling and life cycle management in general (creating, closing, reconnecting etc) for the connection are _not_ handled by the module, and should instead be handled by the user.
-The main exception to this is that the module will listen to the provided socket's `open` event and enqueue messages until the socket is open.
+The main exception to this is that the module will listen to the provided socket's `open` event and enqueue messages until a closed socket is opened.

-This for instance enables the possibility to reconnect a unintentionally lost connection to a server, by attaching a new websocket, without closing the stream and disrupting any stream plumbing down the line.
+This for instance enables the possibility to reconnect an unintentionally lost connection to a server, by attaching a new websocket, without closing the stream and disrupting any stream plumbing down the line.